ghinda/ghinda.github.com/about.md

 All the content on the website is licensed under a [Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/) Creative Commons license.

-The source-code is licensed under the MIT license, unless otherwise noted.
+The source-code is under the MIT license, unless otherwise noted.

 ## Contact